 This conference aims to explore the impact of gender, social class, ethnicity, and religion on business success, fraud, funding, financial markets, corporate governance, and corporate social responsibility.

 Named in honour of the British business historian Donald Coleman (1920-1995), this prize is awarded annually by the Association of Business Historians to recognise excellence in new research in Britain.
 It is open to PhD dissertations in Business History (broadly defined) either having a British subject or completed at a British university.
-For full details, please download the Call for Papers.
+Entry is now closed.

 Delegates should make their own arrangements for accommodation.
 The Hilton Milton Keynes and Kents Hill Park are a short walk from The Open University.
-Kents Hill Park have a limited number of rooms reserved for the conference.
-Please book direct via firstname.lastname@example.org or phone +44 (0)1908 358099.
-The room rates will be available in January 2018.
+Kents Hill Park have a limited number of rooms reserved for the conference until 27th April.
+The rates are £77 for bed and breakfast per night and £92 for dinner, bed and breakfast per night, for single occupancy.
+Please book direct via email@example.com or phone +44 (0)1908 358099 quoting reference 112064.
 Please contact us for information on how to book the Hilton Milton Keynes to receive the University’s preferential rate, if rooms are available.

 Comprehensive travel advice to The Open University is available.

 In addition to the public bus services to and from The Open University to Milton Keynes Central Station, Souls Coaches operates a peak hour station shuttle bus.
 The shuttle service runs directly to the station (15 minutes).
 Further information and a timetable is available online.

 Taxis are available outside the station, however a pre-booked service is likely to be cheaper.
 Some taxi company phone numbers are listed online.